Av3rageJoe/AWS/Working-With-EBS/Create-a-New-EBS-Volume.md

 ### 5. Click Create Volume, then Close

 Once these steps have been completed, the EBS will be created.
-The next part of this walk through is Attach the volume to an Instance
+The next part of this walk through is *Attach a volume to an Instance*